 While university research can produce important discoveries, it often falls short in creating actual impact and ROI.

 Why Doesn't University Research Pay Off?

 Why is that?
-According to the New York Times article about the study, “The vast majority of licensing deals yield little or no money, and for most universities the royalty returns are low.”
-University tech transfer offices, for whatever reason, aren't doing a good job of translating their institutions’ intellectual property into actual impact that reaches a wider audience and brings the university a return on their investment.
+According to the New York Times article about the study, “The vast majority of licensing deals yield little or no money, and for most universities, the royalty returns are low.”
+University tech transfer offices, for whatever reason, aren't doing a good job of translating their institutions’ intellectual property into the actual impact that reaches a wider audience and brings the university a return on their investment.